 For instance, Prague has one of the most reliable public transport systems in the EU – music to the ears of regular RER or RATP commuters – with dozens of metro, tram, and bus lines accessible around the clock for around 15 euros per month (for long-term residents).
 And this applies to any other number of aspects of daily life in a city which combines a vibrant arts scene, historical and cultural gems as well as numerous green and relaxing spaces – “Stromovka!
 You absolutely need to visit Stromovka!” they told me, referring to a former medieval hunting ground turned into a vast park located in Prague’s 6th district.

 “But do you ever get tired of Prague?”
 I asked, even though I myself could not really picture how this could be possible.
 “Well, if we do, we have plenty of options of one or two-day trips in the Central Bohemian region.
 You only need to take your car, drive a few miles, and you find yourself in the middle of breath-taking landscapes”, Robin told me.
 Even for people – like me – who don’t own a car, they were right: either by bus, train or bike, natural wonders and postcard sceneries are only a few kilometers away.
 “And we also visit often my family in Moravia”, Kamila added.
 “People there are much nicer, more welcoming than in Prague.
 Moravia is our favourite get-away destination for weekends and holidays.”

 “You only need to take your car, drive a few miles, and you find yourself in the middle of breath-taking landscapes”

 But that’s not all.
-The general sense of well-being is also due to the overall social, political and economic situation of the Czech Republic: the low level of insecurity, the promising economic outlook and astounding growth rate (+4,5%), as well as the healthy labour market – an unemployment rate of 3,7%, one of the lowest in Europe, compared to France’s staggering 9,7%.
+The general sense of well-being in Prague and its quality of life level is also due to the overall social, political and economic situation of the Czech Republic: the low level of insecurity, the promising economic outlook and astounding growth rate (+4,5%), as well as the healthy labour market – an unemployment rate of 3,7%, one of the lowest in Europe, compared to France’s staggering 9,7%.
 It all adds up.